michaelcegielka/Portfolio/README.md

 # Portfolio
  A Website Portfolio from Michael Cegielka

- #created with html and css.
+ #created on my own with html, js and css.